maxlleven/ETT_Carina_Segmentation/README.md

 ## 📂 Data Availability

 The raw data supporting the conclusions of this study will be **made available by the authors upon reasonable request**, without undue reservation.
-Please contact the corresponding author for data access and research collaboration inquiries.
+Please contact the author for data access and research collaboration inquiries.

 ---